A chocolate and coffee tour in Monteverde

 Camino Verde B&B Monteverde – $$

-For those well past their backpacking days who can spend a little more, I love Camino Verde B&B Monteverde Costa Rica.
+If you’re looking for something in the mid-range category, I love Camino Verde B&B Monteverde Costa Rica.
 This boutique hotel has beautiful rooms, a deck with magnificent views, and includes breakfast.
 It’s a comfortable hotel that comes at a great price.

 Getting Around Costa Rica